-The thesis demonstrates that the student possesses knowledge, understanding and skills in relation to their specific field of study.
-This knowledge must be embedded in a wider cultural and/or societal context.
+The thesis shows that the student possesses knowledge, understanding and skills in relation to their specific field of study.
+This knowledge of a specific subject is embedded in a broad cultural and/or social context.
 The student also possesses theoretical and methodological insights into the field and the ability to apply these insights independently.
+The student will show themselves to be capable of carrying out research according to academic standards and of developing their own perspective on the material studied.
+Students are expected to be able to contribute to generating new academic insights and to carry out research independently.
+The Master's thesis therefore contains innovative elements.

-The study guide for the relevant degree programme lists the learning objectives of the Bachelor's thesis.
+The study guide for the relevant degree programme lists the learning objectives of the Master's thesis.
 These learning objectives are linked to the final attainment levels of the programme, as defined in the Teaching and Examination Regulations (which relate to the Dublin descriptors).